-As shown in Alg.~(\ref{QRPstable}), matrix cluster production can be decomposed into $UDV$, where $U$ is a unitary matrix, $D$ is a diagonal matrix and $V$ is supposed to be a well-conditioned matrix.
-Applying this algorithm to the calculation of $\bar G_l$, we get the decompositions: \eq{ . }{}
+As shown in Alg.~(\ref{QRPstable}), matrices product can be decomposed into $UDV$, where $U$ is a unitary matrix, $D$ is a diagonal matrix and $V$ is supposed to be a well-conditioned matrix.
+Applying this algorithm, we get the decompositions: \eq{ . }{}

-It should be noticed that the second decomposition is in a reverse order $VDU$ instead of $UDV$ which can be easily realized by processing the matrixes from the left.
-The reason why we decompose these two productions into the above form is that these $U_R,D_R,V_R,U_L,D_L,V_L$ are just by-products of the standard DQMC method since they are also necessary ingredients to stabilize the calculation of equal-time green functions needed for updating the auxiliary field configurations.
-No extra computational resources apart from some memory costs will be required to get these values.
-Using these results, $\bar G_l$ can be calculated via a numerical stable routine: \eq{
+It is worth noting that the second decomposition is in a reverse order $VDU$ instead of $UDV$ which can be easily realized by processing the matrices from the left.
+Using these results, equal-time Green's function and $\overline G_l$ can be calculated via numerical stable routines: \eq{

 }{stabilization2}